 This means having a complete LinkedIn profile, where you present yourself as what you want to be hired for.
 Are you actively working to build your eLearning skills?
 If so, then brand yourself as an “aspiring eLearning designer.”

-Beyond that, if you’ve managed to build some eLearning examples, then create an online portfolio to showcase them.
+Beyond that, if you’ve managed to build some eLearning examples, then take a look at the types of portfolios others are creating, get some inspiration, and create your own online portfolio to showcase your skills.
 This will provide potential employers living evidence of the skills they’re looking to hire for.

 The Bottom Line